ricardocaldas/cctagpipeline/README.md

-## cctagpipeline
+# cctagpipeline
-A Photogrametry pipeline of Alicevision Meshroom with CCTAG scaling feature
+*A Photogrametry pipeline of Alicevision Meshroom with CCTAG scaling feature

-Steps
+**KeyfremeSelection**
+*How to extract the frames from video to obtain Image Files* 1 - Open Alicevision Meshroon, Drag and drop the desired movie

+**Steps

 1 - Print the "CCTag Guide 100mm A4 sheet complete.pdf" file in a A4 sheet.
 Make sure the printer scale is corret by cheking the 10cm bar.